Jonathan David: 2021–2025

 On September 28, 2024, David scored a hat-trick in a 3–0 away win over Le Havre.
 On November 5, 2024, on the fourth day of 2024–25 UEFA Champions League league phase, he scored a goal against Juventus and became Lille’s European competitions topscorer with 13 goals.
-On 14 May 2025, David announced his departure from Lille at the end of the season, concluding a five-year tenure with the club.
+On May 14, 2025, David announced his departure from Lille at the end of the season, concluding a five-year tenure with the club.
 He left as the club's third all-time top goalscorer.

 Juventus

-On July 4, 2025, after five seasons with Lille and leaving the club unattached, David signed for Serie A club Juventus until June 30, 2030.
+On July 23, 2025, after 5 seasons with Lille and leaving the club unattached, David signed for Serie A club Juventus until June 30, 2030.
 The financial details of the agreement include commissions and a bonus-signing of €12.5 million (CA$20.03 million) payable in three seasons.
 According to various reports, his five-year contract includes an annual salary around €6 million (CA$9.62 million) net plus €2 million (CA$3.21 million) in possible bonus payments per season.
 On August 24, 2025, David scored in his Juventus debut, their first Serie A match of the season and the opening goal of a 2–0 home win over Parma.

+Following a difficult start to the season, David was named player of the match on January 6, 2026, after recording a goal and an assist in a 3–0 win over Sassuolo.
+On April 19, 2026, David opened the scoring inside the first two minutes of Juventus' 2–0 win over Bologna, heading in a cross from Pierre Kalulu.

+Loan to Atlético Madrid

+On September 1, 2026, David signed for La Liga club Atlético Madrid on a loan until the end of the season.
+On September 20, he scored against Real Madrid, becoming the first Canadian to score in the Madrid derby and the first Atlético Madrid player in 31 years to score in each of his first three league matches for the club.